Zekfoo/tactileAGB/README.md

 This mod for the Game Boy Advance (AGB) was inspired by makho's [AGB_TACT](https://github.com/makhowastaken/AGB_TACT) project which added tactile buttons to the AGB to create a similar clicky feel to the GBA SP and more recent Nintendo handhelds.

-Developed from the ground up, this implementation offers a no-wires-required solution, consisting of 2 (or 3) flex breakout boards for the DPAD, AB, and (optionally) START and SELECT.
+Developed from the ground up, this implementation offers a no-wires-required solution, consisting of 2 (or 3) flex breakout boards for the DPAD, A/B, and (optionally) START/SELECT.

 ![Preview](Images/OSHPark-Preview.png)